camerensmith/owtacticards/owcardgame/src/abilities/README.md

 These conventions ensure consistent behavior for column-based abilities (e.g., effects that hit “this column” across multiple rows).

+### Row Capacity Standard
+- Baseline maximum of 4 units per row.
+- Moves or placements into a full row are prevented by the reducer and drag/deploy handler.
+- Use `window.__ow_isRowFull(rowId)` to check capacity from hero modules/UI before attempting moves.

 ## Hero Implementation Checklist

 Use this checklist when adding a new hero module in `src/abilities/heroes/<hero>.js`: